Procedures of the Council

 Based upon the apparent seriousness or complexity of the violation and any past record of integrity violations, the Associate Dean shall determine whether the case should be heard before a Panel or Board.
 Both the student being charged and the person bringing the charge have the right to request a full Board hearing.
 Students being charged are expected to be present at their hearing; however, if they fail to attend, the hearing may be conducted with them in absentia.

-In situations in which the student pleads “in violation of academic integrity,” the Panel or Board will be convened to deliberate the penalty.
 In all cases the Chair of the Council will maintain a record of violations for cases in which the student pleads “in violation” or is found “in violation of academic integrity”; that record will include the penalties assigned.

 Both the individual bringing the charge and the student being charged are advised to consult with a member of the Academic Integrity Council.
 The list of members of the Council will be provided.
 These Council members can serve to assist faculty and students in preparing their cases.
 (Council members consulted in a given case will not serve on the student’s Panel or Board.)

 Students charged with committing academic integrity violations are permitted to have other members of the College community assist them in the preparation of their case, and one of those representatives may assist in its presentation at a hearing.
 As a result students are strongly encouraged to bring a member of the College community with them to a hearing.
 Persons who are not members of the College community shall not be permitted to attend integrity hearings except as witnesses.
 The person bringing the charge may also be assisted at a hearing by one other member of the College community.